LabBench-Society/Protocols/intro.labbench/README.md

 When you have provided an ID, Name, and chosen the experimental setup that match the devices you have available, then click the CREATE button.
 Once you click the CREATE button, the experiment will be created, and you will be taken to its Experiment page on the Experiments tab of the LabBench Designer.

-## Configuring the experiment
+## Managing the experiment

-Once the experiment is created, some experiments will need to be configured if they use devices that will need a different configuration based on which laboratory computer is used for the experiment.
-They may also need configuration if they use post session actions.
-The “Introduction to LabBench” use an external monitor (LabBench DISPLAY) where its size and location of fiducials needs to be configured.
-Consequently, this protocol needs to be configured after the experiment is created.
+Managing and export of data from experiments takes place on the Experiments tab of the LabBench Designer (see Figure 7).
+This tab consists of to the left a list of all the experiments that are currently installed on the computer and two the right the Experiment page for the currently selected experiment.

 ![](images/IntroLabBench_Images/Slide6.PNG)

 *Figure 7:*

-Configuration of and export of data from experiments takes place on the Experiments tab of the LabBench Designer (see Figure 7).
-This tab consists of to the left a list of all the experiments that are currently installed on the computer and two the right the Experiment page for the currently selected experiment.
 The experiment page consists of up three tabs:

 ![](images/IntroLabBench_Images/Slide20.PNG)